mitre-attack/attack-archives/README.md

-# This repostitory is deprecated
+# This repository is deprecated

 [attack-website#184](https://github.com/mitre-attack/attack-website/pull/184) revised the versioning system so that this repository is no longer nessecary.
 Please see [the changelog for that update](https://github.com/mitre-attack/attack-website/blob/master/CHANGELOG.md#10-june-2020) for more information.